FLUX-SE/all_docs/documentation/6_Time_Related_Settings.md

 Three release modes are available for the envelop of the dynamic processing.
 - Manual corresponds to the value you have set.
 - Auto enables our specific algorithm to generate a signal dependent value to avoid typical pumping effects.
-- Advanced gives access to two different values for release and to the control of the velocity of the variations be- tween the maximum and the minimum release values.
+- Advanced gives access to two different values for release and to the control of the velocity of the variations between the maximum and the minimum release values.

 ## Release (53)